Internet users, beware: Google is always watching.

-The tech powerhouse recently launched two new hubs, giving us scary insight into what it actually knows about us.
-“My Account” provides a glimpse into the information the company collects about us and allows us to change our settings.
-And then there’s a new tool called “My Activity,” where we can view almost all of our online activity that’s tied our Google accounts.
+The tech powerhouse’s hubs “My Account” and “My Activity,” introduced in 2015 and 2016 respectively, give us scary insight into what it actually knows about us.
+The former provides a glimpse into the information the company collects about us and allows us to change our settings.
+And the latter allows us to view almost all of our online activity that’s tied our Google accounts.

 Now, let’s say you want to be extra cautious and delete your web activity completely.
-On your “My Activity” page, select the menu icon (three vertical dots) in the upper right hand corner.
-Select “Delete activity by” and then, in the drop down menu, choose “All time.”
-If you want to delete data within a specific time period, just select the certain dates in the drop down menu.
+On your Google “My Activity” page, select the menu icon (three vertical dots) in the upper right-hand corner.
+Select “Delete activity by.”Dani Walpole/rd.com

 This will navigate you to a new page, where the drop-down menu will give you the option to delete your activity by date.
 If you want to delete all of your history, select “All time.”
 If you want to delete data within a specific time period, just select the certain dates in the drop-down menu.

 Pretty cool, right?
 But that isn’t the only thing you can do using Google!
 Try these cool Google tricks you never knew existed.